 Traditional Migraine Treatment Options

 You have a lot of choices when it comes to migraine care.
 The main thing you will probably notice about these treatments, however, is that they are more likely to target symptoms than the underlying issue causing migraines.
-Combine this with the fact that many medications are being prescribed for off-label use, and it becomes clear that the word treatment is being used loosely.
+Combine this with the fact that many medications are for off-label use, then it becomes clear that we are using the word treatment loosely.

-Medications – The following medication types may be prescribed to a migraine patient:
+The following medication types may help a migraine patient:

-- Analgesic – Pain relievers are used to cover up the primary symptom of a migraine – pain.
+- Analgesic – Pain relievers to cover up the primary symptom of a migraine – pain.

-- Antipsychotic – While this is an off-label use of this type of medication, they are known to reduce nausea and vomiting, common migraine symptoms.
+- Antipsychotic – While this is an off-label use medication, they can reduce nausea and vomiting, common migraine symptoms.

-- Nerve Pain Medication – These drugs block pain signals from being sent to the brain.
+- Nerve Pain Medication – These drugs block pain signals going to the brain.
 A migraine may occur, but the patient might not feel it.
-While they are used to “prevent” migraines, they may just be another way of covering them up.
+While they can “prevent” migraines, they may just be another way of covering them up.

-- Neurotoxin – This risky drug category is more often used to fight wrinkles, but Botox has also had some success in reducing the frequency of migraine attacks for some patients.
+- Neurotoxin – This risky drug category is popular to fight wrinkles, but Botox has also had some success in reducing the frequency of migraine attacks for some patients.

-- Nonsteroidal Anti-Inflammatory (NSAID) – NSAIDs like ibuprofen are used to counteract the pain of migraines.
+- Nonsteroidal Anti-Inflammatory (NSAID) – NSAIDs like ibuprofen can counteract the pain of migraines.

-- Stimulants – These are used to increase mental alertness, blood pressure, and heart rate.
-Sometimes this can help migraine patients because migraines are often due to reduced blood flow to the brain.
+- Stimulants – These can increase mental alertness, blood pressure, and heart rate.
+Sometimes this can help migraine patients because migraines can be due to reduced blood flow to the brain.
 This is also why a little caffeine can sometimes help with a headache.

 - Triptans – This is the main category of drugs for the treatment of migraines.
 However, results vary from patient to patient, and these medications come with many side effects.